Ash-2k3/OONI-ChainWatch/README.md

-# OONI Certificate Transparency Submitter
+# OONI-ChainWatch -- Certificate Transparency Submitter

 This Python script extracts certificate chains from OONI web connectivity measurements and submits them to a Let's Encrypt Certificate Transparency (CT) log.
 This aids in monitoring and auditing the certificates used on the web, contributing to internet transparency efforts.